 From career breakthroughs to professional milestones, explore how Dwight Howard made an impact.

-In 2004, Dwight Howard bypassed college and entered the NBA draft.
-He was selected first overall by the Orlando Magic.
+In 2004, Dwight Howard declared for the NBA draft and was selected first overall by the Orlando Magic.

-Dwight Howard played on the Sophomore Team in the 2006 Rookie Challenge during the All-Star break.
+Dwight Howard was selected to play on the Sophomore Team in the 2006 Rookie Challenge during the All-Star break.

-In December 2007, ESPN writer David Thorpe declared Dwight Howard the most dominant center in the NBA, recognizing his early career potential and impact on the league.
+In December 2007, ESPN writer David Thorpe declared Dwight Howard the most dominant center in the NBA, highlighting his early career promise.

-Dwight Howard continued to post impressive numbers in the 2007-08 season and helped the Magic have their best season to date.
+Dwight Howard continued posting impressive numbers in the 2007–08 season and helped the Magic have their best season to date.

-In 2007, Dwight Howard began a streak of leading the NBA in rebounding, showcasing his exceptional athleticism and dominance in the center position.
+In 2007, Dwight Howard began a streak of leading the NBA in rebounding.

 In November 2009, Dwight Howard was named one of the 10 finalists for the Jefferson Awards for Public Service, recognizing athletes for their charitable work.

-Following a game in the 2009 NBA Playoffs, Andre Iguodala praised Dwight Howard's defensive abilities, noting his capacity to guard multiple players simultaneously and suggesting the need for rule changes if Howard's athleticism continued to improve.
+Following a game in the 2009 NBA Playoffs, Andre Iguodala remarked on Dwight Howard's exceptional defensive abilities, stating he could effectively guard two players at once.

-On March 15, 2012, Dwight Howard waived his right to opt out of his contract and committed to stay with the Magic through the 2012–13 season.
+On March 15, 2012, Dwight Howard waived his right to opt out of his contract at the end of the season and committed to stay with the Magic through the 2012–13 season.

-On August 10, 2012, Dwight Howard was traded from the Orlando Magic to the Los Angeles Lakers as part of a deal involving the Philadelphia 76ers and the Denver Nuggets.
+On August 10, 2012, Dwight Howard was traded from the Orlando Magic to the Los Angeles Lakers in a deal also involving the Philadelphia 76ers and Denver Nuggets.

 In 2012, after eight seasons with the Orlando Magic, Dwight Howard was traded to the Los Angeles Lakers.

-On July 13, 2013, Dwight Howard signed with the Houston Rockets, teaming up with James Harden.
+On July 13, 2013, Dwight Howard signed with the Houston Rockets, partnering with James Harden.

 On June 22, 2016, Dwight Howard declined his $23 million player option for the 2016–17 season, becoming an unrestricted free agent.